 About Amisha Agarwal

-Branching from her interest in epidemiology, she is also passionate about public health initiatives – as a student, she worked with Ottawa Public Health as one of their youth facilitators promoting key public health messages amongst adolscents and youth in the city.
-No longer a student, she now currently volunteers with them at special events across the community.
+Branching from her interest in epidemiology, she is also passionate about public health initiatives – as a student, she worked with Ottawa Public Health as one of their youth facilitators promoting key public health messages among adolescents and youth in the city.
+She currently serves on the Board for the South East Ottawa Community Health Centre.
 Outside of work, she enjoys Bollywood dancing, traveling, meeting new people, learning and spending time with her family and friends.